jiahaozh/Y2Y-Project/README.md

 Calculated Vulnerability Score of each person.
 ### Case_management.ipynb:
 Obtained outcome(Job and Housing) of each person.
+### Warning.ipynb:
+Obtained warnings of each person.
 ### Name in workshop.ipynb:
 Obtained name lists.
-Obtained Work Participation, Action Participation and warning of each person and established the entire model.
+Obtained Work Participation and Action Participation of each person and established the entire model.